 First Degree Murder Defenses

-In first degree murder cases, as well as other homicide crimes, defendants often argue mistaken identity -- that the prosecution has charged the wrong person with the killing.
-A defendant arguing mistaken identity often asserts an alibi if possible, which he or she tries to support with evidence of being somewhere else at the time of the killing.
+In first-degree murder cases, as well as other homicide crimes, defendants often argue mistaken identity.
+That is, that the prosecution has charged the wrong person with the killing.
+Often the defendant will have an alibi and evidence to support their claim that they were somewhere else at the time of the killing.

-First degree murder is a very specific crime with specific elements, each of which must be proven beyond a reasonable doubt.
+First-degree murder is a very specific crime with specific elements, each of which must be proven beyond a reasonable doubt.
 There are variations in state laws, but the model penal code definition of murder (criminal homicide) requires:

-There are a number of ways that a defendant can argue that the killing of another person was justified and therefore should not be considered first-degree murder.
+There are a number of ways that a defendant can argue that the killing of another person was justified and should not be considered first-degree murder.
 This article will look at some of the most common justifications: self-defense, defense of others, and exercise of duty.
 There are more esoteric justifications, such as necessity or choice of evils, but they are seldom applicable to homicide cases.

 Defense of Others

-The reasonable and proportional defense of others may also be justifiable homicide.
-You may use force to defend another person from harm if you reasonably believe that intervention is justified and that the person being aided could have had a legitimate claim for self-defense.
-The use of force must be timely and proportional to the threat faced, and the perceived threat of death or bodily harm must be reasonable.
+Defense of others can also be used as a defense for justifiable homicide.
+A person can defend another person from harm if they reasonably believe that intervention is justified and that the person being aided could have had a legitimate claim for self-defense.
+The use of force must be timely and proportional to the threat faced.
+The perceived threat of death or bodily harm must be reasonable.
 Basically, if a threatened person would have been justified in using deadly force to protect themselves, someone else could use that same force to end the threat.

 Exercise of Duty